On the Impact of Serial Dependence on Penalized Regression Methods: Density of the Sample Correlation between two Orthogonal AR(1) Gaussian Processes

 Note that $b$ is the least squares regression coefficient of $x_{2t}$ on $x_{1t}$, and $v$ is the sum of the square of residuals of such regression.
 Thus, to derive the finite sample density of $\widehat{c}_{12}^x$ we need the sample densities of $b$ and $v$. \begin{rem} In contrast to asymptotic statements, our theoretical analysis is intended to derive distributions and densities of estimators that hold for $T<\infty$.
 Hence we will not employ the usual concepts of convergence in probability and in distribution; rather we will use a notion of approximation, whose \enquote{precision} needs to be evaluated.
 The precision of our approximations will be extensively tested under several finite $T$ scenarios in both the simulation study provided in Section \ref{MonteCarlo} and in the Supplement. \end{rem} \paragraph{ Sample Distribution of $b$.} We start by deriving the sample distribution of $b$, the OLS regression coefficient for $x_2$ on $x_1$.
-This is an arbitrary choice, in fact regressing $x_1$ on $x_2$ would not change the distribution we will eventually obtain for the sample correlation coefficient. \begin{prop} Under Assumption \ref{ass:uno} the sample distribution of $b$ is approximately
+The same holds if we regress $x_1$ on $x_2$. \begin{prop} Under Assumption \ref{ass:uno} the sample distribution of $b$ is approximately \\ $N\left(0, \frac{(1-\phi_1^2\phi_2^2)(1-\phi_1^2)}{(T-1)(1-\phi_2^2)(1-\phi_1\phi_2)^2}\right)$. \end{prop}